Shanghai to Chongqing (Pronounced Chunking)

 I’ve also been and had acupuncture in the clinic down in the hull.
 The white coated doctor threw in some moxibustion.
 I haven’t a clue what it is and I couldn’t see either as I was lying on my back.
 But it seemed to involve a lot of heat and the burning of some herbs in a tube.

 A visit to the ghost city at Fengdu - sorry ‘shore excursion’.
 It’s a sweltering 100 degrees Fahrenheit and there are 600 steps no-one has told us about.
 The funicular isn’t working yet.
 The jostling Chinese laugh at the mad English lady and share their umbrellas.
 And the noise pursues us.
 All the guides have microphones which are set at full volume, so the temples are far from peaceful.
-Aptly, this is Chinese hell.
-They believe that every soul comes to this spot when the body is dead and is judged by the Lord of Hell at the top of the mountain.
+Aptly, this is Chinese Hell.
+The Chinese believe that every soul comes to this spot when the body is dead and is judged by the Lord of Hell at the top of the mountain.
+The city plays safe and combines the beliefs of Confucianism, Taoism and Buddhism.
 Some of the statues look much kindlier than others.
 Is that fair?
 There are also suitably gruesome tableaux of men being eviscerated or pushed off bridges with pitchforks (presumably this is a lesser punishment).

-There are views across the river to more sprawling tower blocks.
-We have travelled all day and we are still in Chongqing.
+There are views across the river to more sprawling tower blocks

 I eat dinner with a party of Americans, so I get my own back on the noise front.
 We are definitely the loudest table in the dining room.
 Chinese massage before bed.

-Cruising the Yangtze Gorges Day 2 - The Gorges
+Cruising the Yangtze Gorges Day 2 - The Three Gorges

 Well I didn’t take any melatonin today and I’m still falling sleep, so it must be the acupuncture.
 I certainly feel pretty giddy when I stand up afterwards.
 More Coca Cola.
 The Chinese doctor has given me a certificate.
 It says that I had an obstruction of Qi in my back and he has expelled the wind-evil and eliminated dampness.

-Today we are sailing through the gorges.
+Today we are sailing through the Three Gorges: Qutang, Wu and Xiling .
 Unfortunately it’s so hazy I can only just make them out.
 The steep walls are impressive, but nothing spectacular.
-Maybe they were more imposing before they built the dam and the river was 80 meters lower.
+Maybe they were more imposing before they built the dam and the river was 80 metres lower.
 Never mind, it’s still relaxing, lolling on my balcony and watching all the life on the river.
 And an eighty year old Canadian-Chinese lady has instructed everyone on how to Photoshop their pictures.
 She says it’s much easier on a Mac though!

-The next two gorges, though less sheer, are prettier than the much lauded first.
+The second and third gorges, though less sheer, are prettier than the much lauded first.
 I prefer the mountains with the stalky green steps of the rice terraces leading up to their pointy peaks.
 The mist gives the scenery an ethereal beauty.
 (Though there is still the odd power station or two).

-Today’s shore excursion is a trip up three narrower gorges.
-So we traipse off our big boat and onto a slightly smaller boat that takes us up the gorge until we get on much smaller pea-pod boats that are rowed and poled in combination by the local Tuja people.
-They tow us up to and across some shallows, just to show they can do it and then and then the whole thing is repeated backwards.
+Today’s shore excursion is a trip up the Small Three Gorges (Lesser Three Gorges) of the Daning River, namely "Dragon-Gate Gorge", "Misty Gorge" and "Dicui (Emerald) Gorge".
+So, we traipse off our big boat and onto a slightly smaller junk, which takes us up the gorges, until we get on much smaller pea-pod boats that are rowed and poled in combination by the local Tuja people.
+They tow us up to and across some shallows, just to show they can do it and then the whole thing is repeated backwards.
 Not so long ago, according to pictures we are shown, they used to do the towing naked, but tourist sensibilities have put paid to that.
+Caves, coffins (suspended). monkeys, mandarin ducks and other water fowl are all on offer.

-Cruising the Yangtze Gorges Day 3 - The Yangtze Dam
+Cruising the Yangtze Gorges Day 3 - The Three Gorges Dam

 A damp squib of a day.
-We had to get up at a ridiculous hour for a trip to the Three Gorges dam site where we couldn’t see much of the almost-but-not-quite-biggest-dam-in-the world because of the fog.
+We had to get up at a ridiculous hour for a trip to the Three Gorges Dam site at Sandouping City, where we couldn’t see much of the almost-but-not-quite-biggest-dam-in-the world, because of the fog.
 As someone on the bus remarked ‘Nothing about a vacation should begin with a 6!’
-The view in the last gorge, below the dam, picturesque old wooden villages, gave a flavour of what the scenery was like in the rest of the river before they flooded it.
-Then a flight back to Shanghai, which is three hours late because there is a thunderstorm above us.
+The view in the last gorge, below the dam, picturesque old wooden villages, gives a flavour of what the scenery was like in the rest of the river, before they flooded it.
+Then a flight back to Shanghai, which is three hours late, because there is a thunderstorm above us.